mosbth/irc2phpbb/README.md

 Before you actually start contributing, create an issue and discuss what you want to do.
 This is just to avoid that your PR will be denied for some random reason.

-Create your own virtual environment, install the local devevelopment environment and run the script.
+Create your own virtual environment, install the local development environment and run the script.

 ```bash
 $ python3 -m venv .venv